Experience-Monks/layout-bmfont-text/README.md

 #### `layout.xHeight`

 The x-height metric; the height of a lowercase character.
-Uses the first available height of the following: 'x', 'u', 'v', 'w', 'z'.
+Uses the first available height of the common lowercase Latin "x-chars", such as 'x', 'u', 'v', 'w', 'z'.

 #### `layout.descender`